mingcheng/langstat/README.md

   - Repository update recency
   - Stars and forks count
   - Repository count per language
-- Generates multiple visualizations:
+- Generates multiple visualizations, both in SVG and PNG formats:
-  - Pie charts (SVG & PNG formats)
+  - Pie Charts
-  - Treemaps (SVG & PNG formats)
+  - Treemaps
 - Automated monthly updates via GitHub Actions

 We use the [Sometype Mono font](https://monospacedfont.com/) for better representation in the charts, thanks for providing such a great free font!